amit-chopra/minimal/index.md

 ## Text Summarization

-Developed a text summarizer using NLTK and Tensorflow
+Developed a text summarizer using NLTK and Google Tensorflow